knative/client/conventions/cli.md

   example, `--image=img.repo/asdf` in Knative Serving sets `spec.template.containers[0].image`

+* Flags that control a boolean behavior (eg. generate a name or not) are specified by their presence.
+The default happens when the flag is not present, and adding the flag marks the user's desire for the non-default thing.
+When the flag *disables* a default behavior which is to do something, it should start with `no` (eg. `--no-generate-name` when the default is to generate a name).

 #### Output

 Commands that output information should support `--output` with a shorthand of